GizanTech/Recruitment/README.md

 Create a channel on the native side to get the API level.
 Read the API level on the Android side and show it on the Flutter side.

-FOR SUBMITTING TASKS, CREATE THREE DIFFERENT REPOSITORIES IN GITHUB AND USE THE BRANCH FOR DIFFERENT PLATFORMS.
-MAKE SURE TO USE OOP FOR CODING AND MUST FOLLOW A PATTERN (MVVM/MVC/MVP).
+FOR SUBMITTING TASKS, CREATE THREE DIFFERENT REPOSITORIES IN GITHUB AND USE SEPARATE BRANCHES FOR EACH PLATFORM.
+ADD THE FOLLOWING EMAIL ADDRESSES AS COLLABORATORS: "admin@gizantech.com", "nam.cse.ruet@gmail.com".
+MAKE SURE THAT THE CODES CAN BE RUN SMOOTHLY.